KQM-git/TCL/docs/combat-mechanics/elemental-effects/transformative-reactions.md

 2. There are 5 Dendro Cores on-field and Bloom is triggered again.
    * As the 6th Dendro Core is generated, the 1st one explodes.

 Bloom Explosion has an AoE radius of 5m and can easily damage the player, but it's reduced by 95% in comparison to the damage dealt to enemies.
+Bloom Explosions can also damage Ley Line Monoliths.

 ### Hyperbloom